DanielGordon-ml/DanielGordon-ml/README.md

 **About Me:**

-I'm a dedicated and innovative Data Scientist with a strong background in mathematical concepts and a proven track record in AI.<br>
+With a strong background in mathematical concepts and a proven track record in AI I am mostly intrested in cooperativce multi-agents system.<br>
 Skilled in communicating complex technical ideas effectively, I excel in both independent and collaborative problem-solving, tackling complex and vital issues while continuously expanding my knowledge and skills.

 ---

 **Experience 💼:**

-- **Data Scientist & Researcher (2023 - Present):**
+- **AI Researcher & Data Scientist Team Leader (2023 - Present):**
   - Specializing in SOTA forecasting methods, Machine Learning, Deep Learning on time series data, and Digital Signal Processing.
 - **Computer Vision Data Scientist & Researcher (2022 - 2023):**
   - Focused on E2E computer vision methods for non-invasive skin diseases diagnostics and collaboration with notable groups and health organizations.